Chapter 25 BWV 19 Es erhub sich ein Streit

 Following this monumental aria, some lightening of the mood is essential for both artistic and thematic reasons.
 Bach clearly wants to leave the congregation in an optimistic mood and the last recitative and final chorale are linked, through major modes, to provide this function.
 Furthermore, the overall textual theme is essentially one of hope; the battles have been won and protection surrounds us: providing that we keep to our proper pathway.

 The brief recitative asks that we honour the angels, do not allow our sinfulness to repel them but rather permit them to transport us to heaven when the proper time comes.
 One wonders why Bach set this as a secco piece rather than employing the upper strings which might have created a halo of heavenly sound with sustained chords.
 Somehow one feels that this would have been more effective here than in the previous recitative.
-But Bach must surely have had his reasons.
+But Bach would have had his reasons.

 The closing triple-time chorale has the quality of a minuet, the elegant dance form being entirely suited to the positivity of the message----let the angels travel with me and protect my soul until my body rises from the earth and rests upon Your lap.
 Oboes and strings double the vocal lines and the trumpets add reinforcing harmonies.
 Again the battle has been won and salvation is available to us all.